ethanhs/pyhooked/readme.md

 ####Usage -
 Please see [example.py](https://github.com/ethanhs/pyhooked/blob/master/example.py) for a basic example.

-I you are using it with a UI library, please see [example_gui.py](https://github.com/ethanhs/pyhooked/blob/master/example_gui.py)
+If you are using it with a UI library, please see [example_gui.py](https://github.com/ethanhs/pyhooked/blob/master/example_gui.py)

 Please note that the wiki is out of date, and needs to be updated.